cuongvng/TF-Lite-Cpp-API-for-Android/README.md

 The generated library would be saved at `./bazel-bin/tensorflow/lite/libtensorflowlite.so`.

 ### On Linux
-Almost similar, exept for installing Bazel (a little more complicated).
+Almost similar, except for installing Bazel (a little more complicated).
 For more details, please check out the notebook [run_me.ipynb](./run_me.ipynb).

 ---